MGPoirot/web2mp3/README.md

      matching phase first, and only start downloads later (manually) to avoid overlapping Spotify calls with other network activity.

+### Spotify throttling behavior

+Spotify rate limiting is calculated over a rolling 30-second window.
+If the app receives an HTTP 429 from Spotify, Web2MP3 will:

+1) Log the throttling event including the `Retry-After` value when provided.

+2) Wait for `Retry-After` seconds (or fall back to a capped exponential backoff if the header is missing), retrying up to `--max-time-outs`.

+3) After the first 429 is observed, enable pacing for subsequent Spotify Web API calls: enforce a minimum of 0.4 seconds between Spotify API calls (≈150 calls/minute) to stay under the commonly observed ~180 calls/minute ceiling.

+References:
+- Repeated HTTP 429 discussion (Spotipy): https://stackoverflow.com/questions/78411698/spotify-api-repeated-http-429-error-using-spotipy
+- 180 calls/minute statement (example call limiting writeup): https://medium.com/mendix/limiting-your-amount-of-calls-in-mendix-most-of-the-time-rest-835dde55b10e

 DAEMONs can then be initiated manually by running `python download_daemon.py`.
 You might want to choose this for the same reason as 2) but you also have multiple URLs, or if you want to manually want to run download_daemon.py in verbose mode and do not want all tasks in the SDB to be processed straight away.